Effective equidistribution of random walks on simple homogeneous spaces: Random walks increase dimension at one scale or another

 \begin{remark} We explain the condition on $t_{1},t_{2}$.
 Recall that for $g\sim \mu^n$, the box $\Ad(g)B^\kg_{\delta^{t_{p}}}$ can essentially be written $\Ad(\theta_{g})\sum_{i=1}^{m+1}B^{V_{i}}_{\delta^{t_{p} -t\lambda_{i}}}$ where $(V_{i})_{i=1}^{m+1}$ is a partial flag of $\kg$ determined by $\mu$, and $\theta_{g}$ denotes the first Cartan component of $g$ (see \Cref{descrip-AdgB1}).
 The parameter $t$ is chosen so that the largest two side lengths of the box associated to $t_{1}$ correspond to the smallest two side lengths of the box associated to $t_{2}$.
 The condition $t \lambda_{1}<\min(1-t_{1}, t_{2})$ guarantees the exponents $t_{1} -t\lambda_{i}$ and $t_{2} -t\lambda_{i}$ are in $(0,1)$ for every $i$.
 Finally, the requirement $3t\lambda_{1}<2t_{2}-t_{1}$ further guarantees the boxes are not too distorted, meaning the exponents in fact all belong to some interval of the form $(\zeta,2\zeta)$ where $\zeta\in (0, 1)$.
 This last requirement is important to justify that additive translates $(\Ad(g)B^\kg_{\delta^{t_{p}}}+v)_{v\in \kg}$ represent the sets $(g B_{\delta_{t_{p}}}x)_{x\in X}$ in suitable charts (see \S\ref{Sec-covering charts}).

 An example of suitable exponents $t_{1}, t_{2}$ is given by

 Note this choice is valid regardless of $\mu$. \end{remark}

 Let us sketch the strategy to prove \Cref{sup-mult-X}.
 Using \Cref{net-charts}, we first linearize $X$ at an appropriate scale (depending on $\mu$, $(t_{p})_{p}$, $\delta$).
 For $p\in \{1,2\}$, $n=\lfloor |t \log \delta|\rfloor$, and $\mu^n$-most $g$, this allows us to see translates of balls $gB^G_{\delta^{t_{p}}}x$ as Euclidean boxes $\Ad(g)B^\kg_{\delta^{t_{p}}}+v$ in the Lie algebra.
 Then we apply the multislicing supercritical decomposition \Cref{mult-sup-dec} to those boxes.
 To apply the latter, it is crucial to check that the corresponding random partial flag as $g\sim \mu^n$ satisfies a suitable supercritical alternative.
 Establishing this estimate is the essence of the present section.
+To do so, we first highlight a tailored version of the supercritical projection theorem, \Cref{supercrit-weak-assump}, which takes place in a specific geometric setting, but has the advantage of involving less restrictive non-concentration assumptions on the random projector.
+Validating such non-concentration in the context of random walks is nonetheless quite subtle, this is the content of \S\ref{Sec-nc-highestweight}.
+We then show in \S\ref{Sec-supercrit-alt} that the supercritical alternative can be forced within the framework of \Cref{supercrit-weak-assump} by replacing the involved set $A$ with a suitable slice.
+This part is also innovative.
+It is precisely to perform this reduction to a slice that we are constrained to prove a dimensional increase \emph{alternative} as opposed to a dimensional increase at a \emph{definite} single scale.